Shippeitaro: Precursor

 In the medieval anthology Konjaku Monogatarishū occurs a similar story of a sacrifice-demanding monkey god, entitled "How in Mimasaka Province a God was Trapped by a Hunter and Living Sacrifice Stopped".
-The Shippeitaro tales have been considered orally transmitted versions of this medieval prototype..
-Konjaku Monogatari tale, p.
-55– and passim; Shippeitaro compared p.
-298.
+The Shippeitaro tales have been considered orally transmitted versions of this medieval prototype.

 English translations of this medieval version is found in S. W. Jones's Ages Ago: Thirty-Seven Tales from the Konjaku Monogatari Collection (1959), and Michelle Osterfeld Li's study Ambiguous Bodies.

 A similar tale is also included in another medieval anthology, the Uji Shūi Monogatari.
 In either case, the sacrifice demanding deities are an ape named Chūsan (中参/中山) and a serpent named Kōya (高野).